TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    Array of numeric keys with / :ref:`stdWrap` each

 :aspect:`Description`
-   Execute multiple :ts:`stdWrap` statements in a freely selectable order.
+   Execute multiple :typoscript:`stdWrap` statements in a freely selectable order.
 The order is determined by the numeric order of the keys.
-This allows to use multiple stdWrap statements without having to remember the rather complex sorting order in which the :ts:`stdWrap` functions are executed.
+This allows to use multiple stdWrap statements without having to remember the rather complex sorting order in which the :typoscript:`stdWrap` functions are executed.

 :aspect:`Example`
    ::